Benchmark's Child & Family Support Services Team leads our three House Communities as a way to strengthen bonds.

 For younger students, the programs provide a way to help them feel safe and connected.
 For older students, it's the rewarding feeling they get when connecting with and mentoring younger students.

 In addition, the middle school students who serve as House Captains have taken on leadership roles and continue to grow in ways that they themselves did not expect.

 The three Houses are named the House of Learners, the House of Thinkers, and the House of Problem Solvers, correlating with the school’s mission statement: Benchmark School is committed to helping bright students who learn differently, or have yet to reach their academic potential, develop the confidence, strategies, and knowledge to become lifelong learners, thinkers, and problem-solvers.

-The House colors coordinate with the school’s primary colors of green and blue, and orange, one of its secondary colors.
+The House colors coordinate with the school’s colors of green, blue, and orange.

 Because of the House Communities, I think it’s less scary for the younger kids to come into the middle school and know some of the older students.
 It’s also been really cool for students like myself to have a say in the events we’re doing.
 I think it’s good for kids to have kid leaders, and I have really enjoyed this new role.
 It’s definitely made me more confident.

 Adam Lemisch, Ph.D.